 Lampedusa, 9 October 2019.

 A simple, moving ceremony for the people who died at sea on 7 October, took place today in the small island of Lampedusa.
-Only a few days ago Lampedusa commemorated the anniversary of the tragedy that occurred on 3 October 2013, when over 360 persons lost their lives in the Mediterranean waters when the fishing boat transporting around 500 people sunk a few hundred metres from the coast.
+Only a few days ago Lampedusa commemorated the anniversary of the tragedy that occurred on 3 October 2013, when over 360 persons lost their lives in the Mediterranean waters when the fishing boat transporting around 500 people sunk a few miles from the coast.
 Thousands of people have died in the Mediterranean Sea in the past few years in an attempt to reach Europe.
 What happened two days ago was only the most recent episode in this human-made, ongoing catastrophe.